mcsor/mcsor-github.io/projects/introducing-me.md

 </div>

 Introducing Me is a very simple project I made for the ICSpark curriculum that is meant to help students practice the HTML and CSS skills they will learn in the first week of the program.

+You can view my github repository using the following [link](https://github.com/mcsor/Introducing-Me).